#%config InlineBackend.figure_format = 'svg'

 print('No convergence, current root = %e' % x)

-We call Newton method with a complex initial guess for the root.
+We call Newton method with an initial guess for the root.

 x0 = 2.0